windelbouwman/sauce-os/compiler1/README.md

 Bootstrapping compiler.

-Idea: implement a compiler in python, transforming source-code to C++ code.
+Idea: implement a compiler in python, transforming slang source-code to python code.

 # Usage